AssetMantle/schema/README.md

 </div>

-Node modules and client utilities to build AssetMantle platform node applications.
+Schema for AssetMantle modules.

 ## Contributing

-If you want to contribute to AssetMantle Modules, please read the instructions in [CODING_GUIDELINES.md](CODING_GUIDELINES.md).
+If you want to contribute to AssetMantle Schema, please read the instructions in [CODING_GUIDELINES.md](CODING_GUIDELINES.md).

 <div align="center">